Toe systolic pressure

 Finally, he/she validates the toe blood pressure displayed on the SysToe.

-The measurement of toe systolic blood pressure with SysToe is easily achievable even outside the vascular laboratory.
+The measurement of toe systolic pressure with SysToe is easily achievable even outside the vascular laboratory.

 Comfort in use